INFORMATION SUBJECT TO CHANGE

 WHAT IF I REGISTER FOR MY TWO RACES AT SEPARATE TIMES, WILL I STILL BE IN THE COWTOWN CHALLENGE?

 You will need to email [email protected] for the $20 challenge upgrade, and once paid you’ll be registered for the additional challenge swag.

 If you do not choose to upgrade to the challenge, you will not receive the swag that is provided for challenge participants.

 WHAT IS THE COWTOWN CHALLENGE?

-DO YOU ALLOW PETS TO RUN?
+DO YOU ALLOW PETS ON THE COURSE?